LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 ## 4. Upload LC-MS files

 Switch to the `MS-Files` tab and upload the 8 MS files.
-Click `LOAD MS-FILES` on the top left, navigate to the folder where the files are located, select either the files individually or the folder, and click `Process Files`.
+Click `LOAD MS-FILES`, navigate to the folder where the files are located, select either the files individually or the folder, and click `Process Files`.
+Expected result: the 8 files appear in the MS-Files table.

 ![](quickstart/ms-files-uploaded-1.png)